Return to home page

 Example of a Pantone® swatch bookSpot colours are most often specified in Europe and North America using the Pantone system.
 Swatch books like the one shown here are used to select colours, and the 'ingredients' for that colour of ink are shown underneath.

-Where the four-dot symbol appears underneath the colour (as in the example on the right here), the ink can be printed almost exactly using the four-colour process, with the associated cost saving.
+Where the four-dot symbol appears underneath the colour (as in the example on the right here), the colour can be printed almost exactly using the four-colour process described above, saving money.

-The MFX system enables you to create eye catching designs by enabling you to integrate metallic colours into photographs and create unlimited metallic colours on the same job, by only using one extra colour.
-Ever wanted to have Gold, Silver and a Bronze on the same job, but never had the budget to use more than one metallic colour?
-Well now with MFX you can have all three — and 612 others as well — just by using the MFX system and its special silver ink.
+Colorlogic enables you to create eye-catching designs by enabling you to integrate metallic colours into photographs and create unlimited metallic colours on the same job, by only using one extra colour.
+Ever wanted to have gold, silver and a bronze on the same job, but never had the budget to use more than one metallic colour?
+Well now with Colorlogic you can have all three – and 612 others as well.

 Questions